 Preparing Your Salon for Black Friday

 Black Friday offers businesses in the salon industry ample opportunities to make more money.
-Alongside the obvious benefits of selling more retail stock, Black Friday also helps salon and spa businesses to add value to existing products and services to get more clients booking in and helping you to create a sense of excitement in preparation for Christmas and the New Year.
+Alongside the obvious benefits of selling more retail, Black Friday also helps salon and spa businesses to add value to existing products and services to get more clients booking in and helping you to create a sense of excitement in preparation for The Holidays and the New Year.

 Before deciding what kind of discounts or value-adding services you’d like to offer on Black Friday, it can be smart to first consider how you’re going to advertise your deals.
 With so many businesses jumping on the Black Friday Bandwagon, ensuring that you’re offering something different and advertising it to the people who matter most is vital.